 - Alternative Prayer:In a world of hunger and fear, you nourish our bodies and souls, shelter us and bring us peace.
 Help us bless others, as we ourselves have been blessed.
 In Jesus Christ, our Lord.
 Amen

-- Wilderness Grace (Boy Scouts of America) For food, for raiment, For life, for opportunit, For friendship and fellowship, We thank thee, O Lord.
+- Wilderness Grace (Boy Scouts of America) For food, for raiment, for life, for opportunity, for friendship and for fellowship, we thank Thee, O Lord.
 Amen

 - Traditional Prayer:Blessed art thou, Lord our God, creator of the universe, who brings forth bread from the earth.
 Amen